almerino/arcads/README.md

   - Feedback on the email?
 - Use more standard spacing, avoid as most as possible random spacing.
 - Tokens for the colors and common style we reuse
+- Implementation of a design system or use library such as antd?
 - Maybe align blocks on the center?
 - Validate email, should we use a validator library?
 - Missing link hover state style